mmpfeffer/blip/README.md

         $ blip greeting
         Hello Abraham Lincoln

-   Variables defined before invoking a nested template will be visible in the nested templates.
+   Variables defined before invoking a nested template will be visible in the nested template.

 4. Template Parameters